-- LCIF helps Lions Clubs International respond effectively to global humanitarian problems - LCIF enables Lions to help others in times of disaster and natural calamity - LCIF funds projects too large for districts or clubs to address on their own - LCIF responds to the local needs of Lions and develops grant programs that serve community needs - LCIF works with partner organizations to leverage funding and expand programs
+- LCIF helps Lions Clubs International respond effectively to global humanitarian problems. - LCIF enables Lions to help others in times of disaster and natural calamity. - LCIF funds projects too large for districts or clubs to address on their own. - LCIF responds to the local needs of Lions and develops grant programs that serve community needs. - LCIF works with partner organizations to leverage funding and expand programs.

 By partnering with LCIF, districts carry out vital humanitarian projects.
-These projects range from preventing river blindness and remedying cataract to constructing children's homes and meeting immediate needs of victims of natural disasters across the world.
+These projects range from preventing river blindness and providing support services for the elderly to constructing schools and meeting immediate needs of victims of natural disasters across the world.

 LCIF is a highly efficient foundation.
 LCIF receives no club dues and the largest amount of funding comes from Lions.
-Every dollar donated goes toward a grant, as the administrative costs are paid for by interest earned on investments.
 Every dollar donated is leveraged.
-LCIF grants are commonly matched with local funding, meaning a contribution is worth substantially more than its face value.
+LCIF grants are commonly matched with local funding.
+Additional funding is leveraged from non-Lion partners, meaning every contribution to LCIF makes a greater impact.